AEW Rumors: Major Plans For Former WWE Champion Revealed

 With AEW planning to adopt a sports-centric approach, recruiting Hager is a smart move.
 He’s a rising star on the MMA circuit, and his background as an amateur wrestling champion will add some legitimacy to the company’s product.

 He’s also a former WWE Champion, even though he didn’t reach the heights there that many felt he should have.
-However, his “We the people” catchphrase got extremely over with the crowd, and the AEW fans look set to continue chanting it.
+However, his “We the people” catchphrase went over well with the crowd, and AEW fans look set to continue chanting it.